 Thelma King Instrumental Award

-The 5 Repertoire classes at Advanced levels are more demanding, with one piece from memory expected.
+The five Repertoire classes at Advanced levels are more demanding, with one piece from memory expected.
 These are qualifying classes for the prestigious Thelma King Instrumental Award in which one overall winner is offered a generous contribution towards a place at an orchestral summer school of their own choice.

 The award is open to all string, woodwind and brass players.
-The adjudicators will select from the Repertoire classes a shortlist of performers who will then be asked to play in a final on Thursday 18th March 2021 in the Braunschweig Room of the Guildhall.
-For this final you should play all your repertoire class pieces.
+The adjudicators will select from the Repertoire classes a shortlist of performers who will then be asked to play in a final on Wednesday March 23rd in the Braunschweig Room of the Guildhall.
+For this final, you should play all your repertoire class pieces.

 The Premier Award